Updated: 5/29/18 | May 29th, 2018

-Whenever I talk to people about long-term travel, they tell me they wish they could do what I do.
-They tell me all their travel dreams, then they come up with common excuses as to why they can’t realize them:
+Whenever I talk to people about long-term travel, so many tell me they wish they could do what I do.
+They tell me all their travel dreams and grand plans then when asked why they don’t pursue them, they come up with a plethora of excuses:

 They fear not being able to afford the trip.